ByConity/ByConity/docker/executable_wrapper/FDB_installation.md

 curl -L -o fdbcli.x86_64.sha256 https://github.com/apple/foundationdb/releases/download/7.1.25/fdbcli.x86_64.sha256
 ```

-After download them let do the checksum check on executable files to see if the download are good.
-For example
+After the download is completed, let's do the checksum check on the executable files to see if the downloads are good.
+The two checksums should be equal.
+For example:

 ```
 $ sha256sum --binary fdbserver.x86_64